Technocrats-nitw/HacktoberFest/README.md

 # About us

-`Team Technocrats` is a team of 6 tech enthusiasts from NITW with varying technical interests !
+`Team Technocrats` is a group of `six tech enthusiasts from NITW` with varying technical interests !
 They Learn from each other and sit for Hacks on weekends.
 What's more ?
 They were in Top 10 (India wide) in Hackon with Amazon Hackathon ! but what they do is not just limited to Hackathons xD .
 We have nerdiest researchers over here too :D

 <table>
     <tr>